mattpolzin/pg-idris/README.md

 You can take a look at the `Main.idr` and `example.ipkg` in the Example folder for an example of using the library.

 ### Install the library
 Run `make install` to build and install the library.
-Make sure that the libraries install directory (`$(idris2 --libpath)/pg-idris/lib`) is in your `LD_LIBRARY_PATH` environment variable so that pg-idris can be found when building an app that uses it.
-An alternative is to copy the contents of that lib directory into the directory of any executable you build that depends on it.

 ### Install the NodeJS library (optional)
 You only need to do this if you are targeting the NodeJS backend for Idris 2.